-M. COPENHAVER (1925 - 2020) - Obituary
+M. Copenhaver (1925 - 2020) - Obituary

-OSCEOLA MILLS - M. Louise Copenhaver, 95, of Maybrook Hills Rehabilitation and Healthcare, Altoona, and formerly of Osceola Mills, died on Monday, Oct.
-19, 2020 at Maybrook Hills Rehabilitation and Healthcare, Altoona.
+M. Louise Copenhaver, 95, of Maybrook Hills Rehabilitation and Healthcare, Altoona, PA and formerly of Osceola Mills, PA died on Monday, October 19, 2020 at Maybrook Hills Rehabilitation and Healthcare, Altoona, PA

 She was a member of the Osceola Mills United Methodist Church.

-She is survived by one daughter, Nancy L. Herr and her husband William of Altoona; two sons, John A. Copenhaver, III and his wife Carolyn of Tampa, Fla., and Gregory S. Copenhaver, Sr. and his wife Lisa of State College; seven grandchildren, William, Tina, Tracy, Jacki, Christa, Mackenzie and Gregory; six great-grandchildren, Emily, Jacob, Daniel, Eliott, Nick, Cole and Marley; and one great-great grandson, Henry.
+She is survived by: one daughter, Nancy L. Herr & her husband William of Altoona, PA; two sons, John A. Copenhaver, III & his wife Carolyn of Tampa, FL and Gregory S. Copenhaver, Sr. & his wife Lisa of State College, PA; seven grandchildren, William, Tina, Tracy, Jacki, Christa, Mackenzie and Gregory; six great-grandchildren, Emily, Jacob, Daniel, Eliott, Nick, Cole and Marley; and one great-great grandson, Henry.

-Private Funeral Services will be held at the convenience of the family at Heath Funeral Home & Cremation Services, LLC in Osceola Mills with Pastor Donald Smith officiating.
-Burial will be at Umbria Cemetery in Osceola Mills.
+Private Funeral Services will be held at the convenience of the family at Heath Funeral Home & Cremation Services, LLC in Osceola Mills, PA: with Pastor Donald Smith officiating.
+Burial will be at Umbria Cemetery in Osceola Mills, PA.

 There will be no visitation.